ryang-phunware/maas-ads-ios-sdk/README.md

 PWAds.bundle
 ````

-PWAds.bundle includes files needed for media-rich advertisements that make use of device specific features.
+PWAds.bundle includes files needed for media-rich advertisements that make use of device-specific features.
 It is included with this sample app.